-Imagine spending thousands of dollars to lock up a juvenile, only to have them end up in the same position in the future.
-Recidivism - the tendency of a convicted criminal to reoffend - is a worrying statistic for justice advocates.
+Imagine spending thousands of dollars for justice-involved youth to be sent to juvenile facilities, only to have them end up in the same position in the future.
+Recidivism - the tendency of a convicted criminal to re-offend - is a worrying statistic for justice advocates.
 Unlike adult recidivism, however, there are no national figures for juvenile recidivism rates.

 A 2015 report from the CSG Justice Center compiled data from the 39 states that do track recidivism in order to compare the reported state statistics.
 The study found that juveniles were far more likely than adults to reoffend after release across all states.
 The highest reported recidivism rate for juvenile offenders was 76% within three years, and 84% within five years.
 When these juvenile offenders reach adulthood, the numbers are equally high.
 In 2015, Joseph Doyle, a researcher at MIT, decided to determine the rate of adult re-offense for prior juvenile offenders who spent time in a detention facility.
 Together with a colleague at Brown, Doyle analyzed data on 30,000 juvenile offenders over the previous ten years who had been involved in the Illinois juvenile justice system.
 Their study found that 40% of juvenile offenders were incarcerated in an adult prison for reoffending by the time they turned 25.
 The study also found that juvenile offenders have a very low rate of completing high school.
 Says Doyle, “We found that when kids went into juvenile detention, they were very unlikely to return to high school at all.
 Basically, none of them are graduating high school.”
 The lack of a high school diploma severely limits the types of jobs these prior offenders can get, which in turn can lead them back into the prison cycle.